kv-wang/OLion/README.md

 ## Paper Overview

-**OLion (Orthogonal Lion)** is a memory-efficient optimizer that combines two complementary implicit biases in a single update:
+Many optimizers can be interpreted as steepest-descent methods under norm-induced geometries, and thus inherit corresponding implicit biases. **We introduce OLion (Orthogonal Lion)**, which combines spectral control from orthogonalized update directions with ℓ∞-style coordinate control from sign updates.

+At each step, we form a Lion-style momentum direction, approximately orthogonalize it via a few Newton–Schulz iterations, and then apply an entrywise sign.
+This provides an efficient approximation to taking a maximal step over the intersection of the spectral and ℓ∞ constraint sets—a scaled Hadamard-like set for matrix parameters.
+Concretely:

-1. **Spectral control** (from **Muon**): orthogonalizing the update direction via Newton–Schulz iterations, yielding a flattened singular-value profile and bounded spectral norm.
+1. **Spectral control** (from **Muon**): we orthogonalize the update direction via Newton–Schulz iterations, yielding a flattened singular-value profile and bounded spectral norm.
-2. **ℓ∞-style coordinate control** (from **Lion**): applying an element-wise sign to the direction, capping each coordinate’s contribution and promoting uniform entrywise magnitudes.
+2. **ℓ∞-style coordinate control** (from **Lion**): we apply an element-wise sign to the direction, capping each coordinate’s contribution and promoting uniform entrywise magnitudes.

-For matrix-shaped parameters, the intersection of these two geometries corresponds to a **scaled Hadamard-like set** (orthogonal columns with entries ±1/√d).
-OLion approximates this intersection by **first orthogonalizing the Lion-style momentum direction, then taking its entrywise sign**, plus optional RMS scaling for stable step sizes.
-As a result, it keeps Muon’s memory efficiency (momentum-level state only) while adding the benefits of sign-based updates.
+In the implementation, we optionally apply a lightweight magnitude alignment (e.g., RMS scaling) to stabilize effective step sizes across layers and tensor shapes.
+As a result, OLion preserves Muon’s memory efficiency (momentum-level state only) while incorporating the practical benefits of sign-based updates.

-**Highlights:**

-- **Theory**: Convergence is established under a mild diagonal-isotropy assumption on the update signal (empirically verified).
+**Our contributions:**

+- **Theory**: Despite the strong nonlinearity of orthogonalization and sign, we prove convergence under a mild, empirically verified diagonal-isotropy assumption.
-- **Practice**: OLion matches or outperforms AdamW and Muon on GPT-2 and Llama pretraining, SiT image pretraining, and Llama supervised fine-tuning, and **reduces optimizer mismatch** when fine-tuning AdamW-pretrained checkpoints (e.g., Llama-3.1-8B).
+- **Practice**: Across large-scale language and vision training—GPT-2 and Llama pretraining, SiT image pretraining, and supervised fine-tuning—we show that OLion matches or outperforms AdamW and Muon under comparable tuning, and it mitigates optimizer mismatch when fine-tuning AdamW-pretrained checkpoints (e.g., Llama-3.1-8B).
-- **Systems**: Sign updates enable communication-efficient (e.g., 1-bit) distributed training and are friendly to low-precision quantization.
+- **Systems**: We note that the sign operation in OLion naturally supports communication-efficient (e.g., 1-bit) distributed training and is friendly to low-precision quantization.

 ### Geometry Motivation

-The figure below illustrates how Muon and Lion correspond to maximal updates under two norm-induced geometries; OLion seeks an update direction that lies near their intersection (Hadamard as an idealized reference).
+We approach the design through the geometry of intersecting constraints.
+The figure below illustrates how we view Muon and Lion as maximal-update methods under two norm-induced geometries; their intersection suggests a scaled Hadamard set as an idealized target for matrix-shaped updates, motivating our intersection-seeking design.

 <div align="center">
   <img src="images/geometry.png" width="75%" alt="Geometry motivation: spectral vs ℓ∞ and Hadamard ideal"/>